tfachada/thesist/README.md

 ## Changelogs

-The changelogs for each new version are available on [the Releases page](https://github.com/tfachada/thesist/releases).
+The changelogs of new versions are available on [the Releases page](https://github.com/tfachada/thesist/releases).
 Make sure to check the latest one(s) whenever you update the imported `thesist` version.

 ## Usage